Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 ---
 * The E stand for Extraction,
 * The L stands for Load,
-* The T stands for transform.
+* The T stands for Transform.

 So it looks like we only need, at most, three programs to get our data pipeline going, right?

 If only it was that simple...

 Welcome to my project on setting up a simple data pipeline using entirely open-source software.
 Like any project, what starts off simple soon becomes complex, even if the intial task seems straightforward.
 We are going to cover the instillation of all the needed programs, and then configure them to take some data from a public source on the web and send it to a data analysis tool.
 This will only focus on locally hosted software.
-We leave the cloud for another day.
+We leave the cloud for another day (when I learn how to do it!).

 To be clear, the purpose of this project is partially to demonstrate my knowledge of (basic) Data Engineering, and partially as a resource for when I, inevitably, forget much of this!
-It is overkill for what is essentially moving a Google Sheets document into a database (once), but the basic principles used here can be scaled up to massive amounts of data continuously extracted with complex transformations using multiple sources and destinations.
+It is overkill for what is essentially moving a Google Sheets document into a database (once), but the principles used here can be scaled up to massive amounts of data continuously extracted with complex transformations using multiple sources and destinations.

 ## Overview